MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 ## Automation

 Cloud automation offers significant advantages for security and health monitoring.
 Speed, flexibility, and precision are three archetypes that cloud automation bring to responsive operations.
-Often we call this orchestration, and the Microsoft cloud offers several services.
+Often this is called orchestration, and the Microsoft cloud offers several services.

 For example: